awsdocs/aws-elemental-mediapackage-user-guide/doc_source/supported-inputs-ltov.md

 ## Supported output codecs<a name="supported-outputs-codecs-ltov"></a>

 These are the video, audio, and subtitles codecs that MediaPackage supports when saving a live\-to\-VOD asset to an Amazon S3 bucket\.
+The endpoint must serve either clear \(unencrypted\) or encrypted DASH or HLS content\.

 | Endpoint type | Manifest format | Media container | Video codecs | Audio codecs | Subtitles/captions format |